Alack1/RESEMO/README.md

 - **Emotional category**: <br>
 Our dataset is annotated with 16 emotion categories, including 6 positive emotions, 9 negative emotions, and 1 neutral emotion.
 The details are shown in the following table:
 ![](image2.png)
+- **Responsive Relationship**: <br>
+The responsive relationship label indicates which preceding comments or the blog post itself the current comment is responding to, allowing for the possibility of a one-to-many relationship.
+- **Responsive Emotion Cause**: <br>
+The responsive emotion cause label identifies a specific word-level text span that acts as the reason behind the conveyed emotion in the current comment.
+Given that a user’s responsive emotion stems from interactions with other users, it is anticipated that this emotion cause originates from the blog posts or comments to which the current comment is responding.
+Therefore, we only need to annotate word-level text spans as emotion causes within sentences with such response relationships.